Philippe de Rullecourt

-Philipe Charles Félix Macquart, Baron de Rullecourt was a French soldier who became a general of the Kingdom of France.
+Colonel Philipe Charles Félix Macquart, Baron de Rullecourt (9 July 1744 – 7 January 1781) was a French Royal Army officer who served in the American Revolutionary War.
 In 1781, he was mortally wounded commanding the attempted invasion of Jersey at the Battle of Jersey.

 Biography

-Philipe Charles Félix Macquart was born in Artois in a wealthy family originating in Orléans.
-His title "Baron de Rullecourt" was self-bestowed, and was a soldier for hire.
-He was placed in command of French troops during the 1779 failed invasion of Jersey, as second-in-command to the Prince of Nassau-Siegen.
+Philipe Charles Félix Macquart was born in Artois in a wealthy family originating in Orléans, although his title "Baron de Rullecourt" was self-bestowed.
+He was working as a soldier for hire, when he was placed in command of French Royal Army troops during the failed French invasion of Jersey in 1779, as second-in-command to Karl Heinrich von Nassau-Siegen.

 Two years later, he launched another invasion attempt on Jersey.
-His second-in-command Mir Sayyad advised him to ransack the island and to kill all civilians, but instead the commander captured the governor Moses Corbet, and used him as a tool to try and engineer a British surrender.
-But the British soldiers on the island refused to surrender, and Philippe was mortally wounded in the following battle in which the British outnumbered the French.
+Rullecourt's second-in-command Mir Sayyad advised him to ransack the island and to kill all its civilians, but instead he captured the island's governor Moses Corbet, and used him as a tool to try and engineer a British surrender.
+But the British troops on the island refused to surrender, and Rullecourt was mortally wounded in the following battle in which the British outnumbered the French.
 Rullecourt died a day later of his wounds, in the modern-day Peirson Pub.
 He had failed in his attempt to bluff the British into surrender.